 "Who are you and what do you want?"
-The child tried to harden his voice, to glare out with his eyes the way he had seen his father do.
-But faced with such odds, the boy was very aware of how small he was, small even for all of his years, which could be counted on one hand, and he was aware of how soft and small his voice was, just over the patter of rain.
+The child tried to harden his voice, to glare the way he had seen his father do.
+But faced with such odds, the boy was very aware of how small he was, small even for his age, and he was aware of how soft and thin his voice was, just a little louder than the patter of rain.

 The child opened his mouth to answer, but just then felt an arm snake around his waist.
-He yelped, tough look dropping as he was pulled off his feet and back into the fisher's hut.
+He yelped as he was pulled off his feet and back into the fisher's hut.

-The rurouni leaned a little heavily on him a moment, breathing harsh and ragged.
-"What are you doing, Son?"
+The rurouni leaned with his arms around the boy a moment, his breathing harsh and ragged.
+"What are you doing, son?"

 The boy looked up into his father's face, and was surprised into smiling.
 His father's scarred face was flushed, eyes bright with fever, but lucid.
-And he was grinning broadly, like he'd just seen a particularly good magic trick.
-"Huh?" the rurouni prompted.
+And he was grinning broadly like he'd just seen a particularly good magic trick.
+"Huh?" the rurouni prompted, bouncing him gently.
 "What were you doing?"

 The boy's smile became a little sheepish.
 "I…I was going to take care of the bad men outside for you, Daddy."